 It was not until late 1946 that the public company 'Park Royal Vehicles Ltd' was formed.
-Since 1930, and therefore throughout the war years, the company was a private concern known as 'Park Royal Coachworks Ltd'.
-During the second world war Park Royal Coachworks concentrated on military vehicles, an example of which can be found on the Deacon page.
-However, very significantly, a large aircraft factory was also built at Park Royal specifically to manufacture major parts of the famous Halifax bomber.
+Since 1930, and therefore throughout the war years, the company was a private concern known as 'Park Royal Coachworks Ltd' (PRC).
+During the second world war PRC concentrated on military vehicles, an example of which can be found on the Deacon page.
+However, very significantly, a large aircraft factory was also built at Park Royal specifically to manufacture the outer wings & engine cowlings for the Halifax Bomber.
+Thus PRC became part of the wartime London Aircraft Production Group (LAPG) that was a group of firms lead by Handley Page specifically to build the Halifax Bomber.

 The Handley Page company was at the helm of the design and manufacture of the Halifax bomber and David Lang, who was apprenticed there, has written an interesting article on its production and has kindly allowed me to include it on this website.
 Here then is the story of another lesser known aspect of Park Royal.